Electric vehicle charging network

 Renewable Liquid Fuels

 Since 2006, Suncor has been making a significant impact in Canada’s emerging renewable liquid fuels industry.
-Our ethanol in St. Clair Ont. plant provides the ethanol that we blend into our gasoline and we continue to research lower-carbon intensity ethanol.
+Our ethanol plant in St. Clair Ont. provides the ethanol that we blend into our gasoline and we continue to research lower-carbon intensity ethanol.

-We are advancing an active portfolio of projects with universities and companies aimed at developing pathways to produce advanced renewable liquid fuels from waste, forestry and agricultural excess biomass, and refinery gases.
+We are also advancing an active portfolio of projects with universities and companies aimed at developing pathways to produce advanced renewable liquid fuels from waste, forestry and agricultural excess biomass, and refinery gases.
 These fuels have the potential to significantly reduce GHG emissions.
 Examples of our actions in this area include: